-Dedicated Dads will help incarcerated fathers to responsibly connect emotionally and financially with their children prior to release from the Alabama Department of Corrections (DOC).
+Dedicated Parents will help incarcerated parents to responsibly connect emotionally and financially with their children prior to release from the Alabama Department of Corrections (DOC).
 We will also provide secondary prevention education services to engage fathers to be actively involved in their children’s lives upon release.
 Learn more about the program.

-All children deserve a loving father who is actively involved in their life.
+All children deserve a loving parent who is actively involved in their life.

-The Alabama Parent Education Center’s Fathers Forward program, in partnership with Elmore County Department of Human Resources, and Elmore County District Circuit Court Child Support Division, provides programming to assist Elmore County fathers to connect with their children legally, emotionally, and financially.
+The Alabama Parent Education Center’s Fathers and Families Forward program, in partnership with Elmore County Department of Human Resources, and Elmore County District Circuit Court Child Support Division, provides programming to assist Elmore County parents to connect with their children legally, emotionally, and financially.
 Learn more about the program.

 “Independent Futures That Work” is a joint project of Parent Centers across Alabama, Mississippi, Louisiana, Texas, Arkansas, and Oklahoma.
 This center will provide training and information that will empower and support youth in transition to access independent living and employment as they transition to adult lives.
 This project supports youth, their families, and professionals to improve their capacity to support youth with disabilities on their journey.
 Learn more about the program.